-Part III

-Linear Models with an i.i.d.
+Part IV Linear Models with an i.i.d.
 Error Structure

 Most accounts of linear models assume that errors are independently and identically distributed (i.i.d.).
 That assumption is by no means necessary.
-Indeed, in real world examples, it is often patently false.
+In real world examples, it is often patently false.
 It will however be our starting point, for several reasons: